 Skate parks in Texas are among the best in the country.
 Being stationed in Austin, it’s great to see some of the skateparks here making it to the top tier.
-There are several types of skating zone here in this sporting city adorned with exciting skating platforms.
+There are several types of skating zones here in this sporting city adorned with exciting skating platforms.

 Nevertheless, finding the ideal skate park that caters to your personal preferences and demands might be challenging.
 But don’t worry, I’ve recently updated my list of the best skate parks in Austin, TX, to save you time on your search.